Walk-forward validation — why most stock-prediction backtests lie

 The right way: pretend you don't know the future, decide trades using only the data available at the time, and see how it turns out.

-The lazy way (and the way 90% of "AI prediction" pitches do it): take the entire dataset, find the parameters that would have worked best in hindsight, and report those numbers.
+The lazy way (and the way most "AI prediction" pitches do it): take the entire dataset, find the parameters that would have worked best in hindsight, and report those numbers.

 If you torture a stock-price dataset long enough, it will confess to anything.
 There are always some parameters that would have made you rich.
 The question is whether those parameters will work going forward — and almost always, they won't.